Kickflip/kickflip-android-sdk/README.md

 The Kickflip Android SDK requires Android 4.3+ (API 18+).

 Check out our [Android example application](https://github.com/Kickflip/kickflip-android-example) to see how to easily put this SDK to work.
-Also see the [Javadoc](http://kickflip.github.io/kickflip-android-sdk/reference/packages.html).

 Also check out our slick [iOS SDK](https://github.com/Kickflip/kickflip-ios-sdk) and [iOS Example application](https://github.com/Kickflip/kickflip-ios-example)